Open access to be set into practice by 2020

 The Council called for immediate open access whenever results of research supported by public and public-private funds are published, unless there are legitimate reasons for not doing so, as for example intellectual property rights or security or privacy issues.

-The means of how to achieve this ambitious goal in all 28 member states within four years are still vague and so are the legal terms that will form a European open access research culture from 2020 onwards.
+The means of how to achieve this ambitious goal in all 28 member states within four years are still vague and so are the legal terms that will form a European open access research culture starting from 2020.
 However, this decision presents a huge step into the European Innovation Union - the European Union’s strategy to create an innovation-friendly environment that makes it easier for great ideas to be turned into products or services, ultimately promoting economic growth.

-Having received funding from the European Union’s Horizon 2020 research and innovation programme, the MYOCURE project ensures to provide open access to all scientific publications relating to its results and thus, increasing the societal impact of its work.
+Having received funding from the European Union’s Horizon 2020 research and innovation programme, the TRADITOM project ensures to provide open access to all scientific publications relating to its results and thus, increasing the societal impact of its work.